 Anxiety is a common mental health concern.
-Nearly 4% of Australian adults live with a diagnosed anxiety disorder.
-That’s almost 1 million people in Australia, and there are many more people who experience some form of anxiety that is not diagnosed.
+Nearly 14% of Australian adults live with a diagnosed anxiety disorder.
+That’s over 2 million people in Australia, and there are many more people who experience some form of anxiety that is not diagnosed.

 What is Anxiety?